softhub-software-development/gip/README.md

 (3) configure the server database

-GIP comes with a tiny ip database file with only a few IP ranges for testing.
-In order to use GIP, download the database from the link below and replace geo-ip.csv with the full database.
+Gip comes with a tiny ip database file with only a few IP ranges for testing.
+In order to use gip, download the database from the link below and replace geo-ip.csv with the full database.
 Remove the directory named "geo-ip" if it has already been generated and run the gip command again.
 If the "geo-ip" directory is not found, it is regenerated from the "geo-ip.csv" database, which may take a few minutes.
 Be sure, the column headings of your database matches with